ShagunSharma016/SQL_FOR_DATA_ANALYSIS/README.md

 📊 Dive into the data job market!
 Focusing on different data science job roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others' work to find optimal jobs.
+Driven by a quest to navigate the data science jobs market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others' work to find optimal jobs.

 ### The questions I wanted to answer through my SQL queries were:
 **1. What are top-paying data science jobs?**